Skip to main content

 LARCs are recommended as first-line options for women of all ages due to their efficacy, safety and cost-effectiveness.2,3 A recent National Institute for Clinical Excellence (NICE) Guideline highlight the beneficial effect of LARCs on rates of unplanned pregnancy, teenage pregnancy and repeat termination.3

-New Zealand still lags behind other comparable countries for LARC uptake.4 Until November 2019 when they became fully subsidised, the cost of Mirena® and Jaydess® was a major barrier to their use.
-For most women, insertion costs still apply in primary care but subsidies may be available depending on DHB or PHO.
-In addition, some DHBs offer dedicated community contraception clinics: check your local Health Pathways for details.
+New Zealand previously lagged behind other comparable countries for LARC uptake.4 Until November 2019 when they became fully subsidised, the cost of Mirena® and Jaydess® was a major barrier to their use.
+For some women, insertion costs still apply in primary care but subsidies may be available depending on the area.
+In addition, some areas offer dedicated community contraception clinics: check your local Health Pathways for details.

-Where available, patients can also be referred to a local Family Planning or Sexual Health Clinic who may offer contraception services at a lower cost or free.
+Where available, patients can also be referred to a local Sexual Wellbeing Aotearoa clinic (previously known as Family Planning) or Sexual Health Clinic who may offer contraception services at a lower cost or free.

-Note that Family Planning appointments are free for patients aged <22 years or $5 for Community Services card holders.
+Note that Sexual Wellbeing appointments are free for patients aged <22 years or $5 for Community Services Card holders.

 Are LARCs safe for use in adolescents?